ecmwf/open-ecpds/docs/notifications/mqtt-dissemination.md

-See the [full reference and example](../concepts/destination-options.md#building-the-payload-with-javascript) in the Destination Options guide, including a complete WIS2-style GeoJSON notification with HTTPS, SFTP and S3 download links.
+See the [full reference and example](../concepts/destination-options.md#building-the-payload-with-javascript) in the Destination Options guide, including a complete WIS2-style GeoJSON notification with HTTPS, SFTP, WebDAV and S3 download links.

 ### Step 3 — Grant subscribe access to a data user